What's New in Talos 0.9

-Talos now runs Kubernetes control plane as static pods managed via machine configuration.
+Talos now runs the Kubernetes control plane as static pods managed via machine configuration.

-This change makes bootstrap process much more stable and resilient to failures.
+This change makes the bootstrap process much more stable and resilient to failures.

-As control plane configuration is managed via Talos API, even if control plane configuration was wrong and
+As the control plane configuration is managed via the Talos API, even if the control plane configuration was wrong and

-API server is not available, change can be rolled back using
+the API server is not available, the change can be rolled back using

 talosctl to bring the control plane back up.

 When upgrading from Talos 0.8, control plane can be converted to run as static pods.

 ECDSA Certificates and Keys for Kubernetes

 Talos now generates uses ECDSA keys for Kubernetes and etcd PKI.
 ECDSA keys are much smaller than RSA keys and all PKI operations are much faster (for example, generating a certificate from the CA) which leads to much faster bootstrap and boot times.

 .cluster part of Talos machine configuration can now be applied immediately (without a reboot).